codersclub/DRKB/ide/toolsapi/expert_debug/index.md

 \"host app\", enter something like e:\\Programs\\delphi3\\bin\\delphi32.exe (with path)

-Second trick: now we install the expert\...
+Second trick: now we install the expert...
 If you have \"expert.xxx\" installed, rename that to \"expert.dll\".
 This will be used by any Delphi instance started from now on.